HexDump0/defector-bot/README.md

-# Defector bots
+# Defector Bots

-Bots for a prisoners dilema tournament
+Bots for [Defector](https://defector.hackclub.com/guide/writing-a-bot) a Hack Club YSWS based on an iterated Prisoner's Dilemma tournament.
-The latest versions manage to get a score >1.85 consistatnly by learning the current bot population and exploiting them
+The latest bots score >1.85 consistently by learning the live population and exploiting them

 # Local engine